-- FYI: Going this way does add 4 miles to your trek to the top of Hanging Lake but if you want to see the beauty here, it’ll be worth the extra miles!
+- FYI: Going this way does add 4 miles (one-way) to your trek to the top of Hanging Lake but if you want to see the beauty here and can’t park at the trailhead, it’ll be worth the extra miles!

 Many people think that Hanging Lake looks similar to Plitvice Lakes National Park in Croatia.
 What do you think?

 Travel Tips for Hanging Lake Trail